 Always mention the add-ons that are included in your price.
 By giving the buyer a full picture of all that your product or service can offer, you are differentiating your business from the competition, which increases your chances of winning the tender.

 Ready to claim your share of this lucrative marketplace?
 New suppliers are vital for the effective functioning of procurement and supply chain processes.

 Open your business up to new opportunities by using our tender platform to receive daily tender alerts.

 If your business wants to expand, private sector tendering can help you do this.

 Tracker posts thousands of public and private sector supply chain tenders that could be valuable to your SMEs.

 How can your business find private sector tenders?
 Our Market Leads tool gives our users instant visibility of hundreds of private sector leads.
-This tool will give your business a heads start over the competition, which means your business can engage early and start conversations with buyers before they have officially tendered.
+This tool will give your business a head start over the competition, which means your business can engage early and start conversations with buyers before they have officially tendered.

-Try Tracker Premier for free to start improving your procurement processes and finding new private sector supply chain opportunities today!
+Try Tracker for free to start improving your procurement processes and finding new private sector supply chain opportunities today!